 Key benefits: Tax-deferred growth, a tax break today on contributions and complete flexibility in investment choices.

-Drawbacks: Contributions have an annual maximum: $6,000 for those under age 50 in 2019, ($7,000 for those 50 and older), though this amount has typically increased over time.
+Drawbacks: Contributions have an annual maximum: $6,000 for those under age 50 in 2020, ($7,000 for those 50 and older), though this amount has typically increased over time.
 There are required minimum distributions (RMDs) that need to be taken while in retirement.
 The entire contribution may not be tax-deductible based on your income.
+Here’s everything you need to know about an IRA.

 2. Roth IRA